micutio/innit/README.md

 # innit

-A rogue like game that puts you inside a living organism and lets you fight its mircobial invaders.
+A rogue-like game that puts you inside a living organism and lets you fight its microbial invaders.